bevyengine/bevy-website/release-content/0.14/migration-guides/12012_Move_AlphaMode_into_bevy_render.md

-`AlphaMode` has been moved from `bevy_pbr` to `bevy_render`.
+`AlphaMode` has been moved from `bevy::pbr` to `bevy::render`.
 If you import them directly, you will need to update your import statements.

 ```rust
 // 0.13